m0k99/vue3-skeleton-loader/README.md

             </td>
         <tr>
             <td colspan="4">
-                Animation is a string, if it is empty, no animation will be shown.
+                The animation parameter is a string; if left empty, no animation will be displayed.
+                To showcase a specific animation, provide its name and globally define the corresponding keyframes.
             </td>
         </tr>
         <tr>